MicrosoftDocs/VBA-Docs/api/Publisher.WebOptions.md

 The properties of the  **WebOptions** object are used to specify the behavior of web publications.
 This means that when any of these properties are modified, newly created web publications inherit the modified properties.

+> [!NOTE]
-Note that the  **WebOptions** object is available from print publications and web publications.
+> The  **WebOptions** object is available from print publications and web publications.
 However, the properties of this object have no effect on print publications.

 ## Example